Elizabeth in the school cafeteria opening her plastic ware

 • Hang up the wet washcloth and damp towel

-If your child isn’t sure how to get the right amount of shampoo or conditioner on her hair, show her how to put a small amount in her hand and then rub the liquid into her hair.
-Also explain that if one small amount doesn’t create enough lather, she can add a little more shampoo to her hand and repeat the hand-to-head routine.
+If your child isn’t sure how to get the right amount of shampoo or conditioner on their hair, show them how to put a small amount in their palm and then rub the liquid into their hair.
+Also explain that if one small amount doesn’t create enough lather, add a little more shampoo to their palm and repeat the hand-to-head routine.

 Hair Care

 Many children, boys as well as girls, have strong opinions about the style and length of their hair.
-Whatever style your child chooses—and you can live with—let her know that you expect her to take responsibility for brushing, combing, and keeping her hair looking neat.
-If she’s not adept at it yet, show her how by using either hand-under-hand or hand-over-hand techniques.
-If your daughter uses barrettes or scrunchies, have her put them in a specific place, perhaps in a little basket or box on her dresser, so she always knows where to find them.
+Whatever style your child chooses—and you can live with—let them know that you expect them to take responsibility for brushing, combing, and keeping their hair looking neat.
+If your child is not adept at it yet, show them how by using either hand-under-hand techniques.